How To Fix Written Mistake On Car Title When Selling Your Car?

 Solution?

 If the buyer’s signature is in the wrong place, the DMV will ask the buyer to sign again.
-The DMV will also send the title back to the seller with a note asking the seller to correct the mistake.
+The DMV will also return the title to the seller with a note asking the seller to correct the mistake.

 Title Jumping

-Title jumping is a title error that occurs when a person buys a car but they do not have the title to the car.
-The buyer is purchasing the car, but the seller has not yet transferred the title.
+Title jumping is a title error that occurs when a person buys a car, but they do not have the title to the car.
+The buyer is purchasing the car, but the seller still needs to transfer the title.

 It is an unlawful practice, and if you did not obtain a title when you purchased your car, you must title it in your name before selling it.